 - Physical.
 Unwelcome hugging, kissing, pinching, or coerced sex act.

 - Electronic.
 Sending suggestive photos or comments by text.
 Cyberstalking.

-Remedies for Sexual Harassment at Work
+Remedies at Work

 In order to recover damages for sexual harassment in the workplace, you need to prove the sexual conduct was unwelcome, and that it came from someone with authority over you who could affect the status of your employment.
 Damages to which you may be entitled include: